Speed NVC Process US Spouse Visa

 Gather Supporting Documents

-Simultaneously, obtain the following supporting documents evidence ahead of time that will need to be submitted to NVC:
+Simultaneously, obtain the following supporting documents evidence ahead of time to submit to NVC:

 - Adoption Documentation- If the immigrating child of the Beneficiary was adopted, submit all records Child’s of the adoption.